 The less she's using her brain, the more her brain is going to want to slow down as she gets older.

 Unfortunately, since dementia is caused by the aging of the brain, there isn't a cure for FCD and it can't be undone.
-However, you can help your cat maintain a wholesome lifestyle to keep her healthy with a clean, balanced diet, and not making sudden changes to her environment.
+However, you can help your older cat maintain a wholesome lifestyle to keep her healthy with a clean, balanced diet, and not making sudden changes to her environment.
+Using a variety of litter box cleaning hacks, it’s especially important to maintain a tidy waste area for your kitty.